British Army uniform and equipment in World War I: Short Magazine Lee–Enfield Mk III

+Pattern 1914

+Developed from the Pattern 1913 experimental rifle, the Pattern 1914 was adapted to fire the standard .303 ammunition and manufactured in the United States by Winchester and Remington in an attempt to solve the shortage of SMLE rifles.
+They were issued to training and second-line units and late in the war, saw front-line service as a sniper rifle fitted with a telescopic sight.

+Machine guns

 Vickers Machine Gun

 The Vickers machine gun accompanied the BEF to France in 1914, and in the years that followed, proved itself to be the most reliable weapon on the battlefield, some of its feats of endurance entering military mythology.
 Perhaps the most incredible was the action by the 100th Company of the Machine Gun Corps at High Wood on 24 August 1916.
 This company had ten Vickers guns, and it was ordered to give sustained covering fire for twelve hours onto a selected area 2000 yd away in order to prevent German troops forming up there for a counter-attack while a British attack was in progress.
 Two companies of infantrymen were allocated as carriers of ammunition, rations and water for the machine-gunners.
 Two men worked a belt-filling machine non-stop for twelve hours keeping up a supply of 250-round belts.
 100 new barrels were used up, and all the water, including the men's drinking water and contents of the latrine buckets, was used to keep the guns cool.
 In that twelve-hour period the ten guns fired a million rounds between them.
 One team is reported to have fired 120,000 from their gun to win a five franc prize offered to the highest-scoring gun.
 At the end of operation, it is alleged that every gun was working perfectly and that not one gun had broken down during the whole period.
 It was this reliability which endeared the Vickers to the soldiers that used it.
 It rarely broke down; it just kept on firing.
 Demand from the British Army for Vickers machine guns was so high that Vickers had to find new ways of increasing production and by 1915 Vickers had supplied the British armed forces with 2,405 guns.
 These increases continued throughout the war: 7,429 were supplied in 1916, 21,782 in 1917 and 39,473 in 1918.

-Initially operated by a machine gun section within each infantry battalion and generally used in the direct fire role, the arrival of light machine guns in 1915 allowed the Vickers guns to be withdrawn and issued to the Machine Gun Corps, which was formed in October of that year, and who deployed them in a supporting role from a rear or flanking position.
+Initially operated by a machine gun section within each infantry battalion and generally used in the direct fire role, the arrival of light machine guns in late 1915 allowed the Vickers guns to be withdrawn and issued to the Machine Gun Corps, which was formed in October of that year, and who deployed them in a supporting role from a rear or flanking position.